Want a Positive Work Culture? 12 Questions for Your Next Interview

 Compassion is the practice of demonstrating that people are valuable, capable, and responsible in every interaction.

-Do you want to work for an organization with a more compassionate work culture?
+Do you want to work for an organization with a more compassionate and positive work culture?
 Here are some interview questions you can ask to assess whether the company you are looking at has their Compassion Mindset switches on.

 People are Worthwhile